ryanmroth/ryanmroth.com/README.md

 # ryanmroth.com

-Personal website of Ryan M. Roth, Cybersecurity Professional.
+Personal website of Ryan M. Roth.
 See my resume and blog posts.

 ## Acknowledgements